West Park Terrace, Los Angeles: 2000

+Jamaican and Unspecified African were the most common ancestries.
+Mexico and Jamaica were the most common foreign places of birth.

 2008

 The median household income in 2008 dollars was $57,983, considered average for both the city and county.
 The percentage of households earning $40,000 to $60,000 was high, compared to the county at large.
 The average household size of 2.8 people was about average.
 Homeowners occupied 70.4% of the housing units, and renters occupied the rest.

 The percentages of divorced and widowed people were among the county's highest, and there were 562 families headed by single parents, or 21.9%, a rate that was among the county's highest.

 There were 939 veterans, or 13.1% of the population, considered high compared with the city and the county overall.

 Residents aged 25 and older holding a four-year degree amounted to 14.9% of the population, an average percentage for both the city and the county.
 The percentage of residents of that age having some college education was considered high.